mishakessler/unix-environment/README.md

 Finally, before you start, I heavily recommend three things:

-1. First, and most importantly, you **must** use methodical, step-by-step attention to detail.
-This will be integral to a career in software engineering, but especially when it comes to setting up your environment, **doing these steps out of order can have long-lasting, code-breaking implications**.
+#### 1: Familiarize Yourself With The Tools of the Trade

-2. Second, if you're _brand_ new to engineering or aren't very comfortable with your computer, including the command line interface, please review the guide to [Tools of the Trade]; even for experienced engineers, **focusing on these more basic tools can significantly level up one's coding prowess and productivity**.
+If you're _brand_ new to software engineering, or if you aren't particularly comfortable with your computer, including the command line interface, please review the guide to [Tools of the Trade].
+Even for experienced engineers, **focusing on these more basic tools can significantly level up one's coding prowess and productivity**.

+#### 2: Practice Researching Anything & Everything

+With the vast complexities of software engineering, it is simply impossible to know and memorize **everything** you will need on a daily basis.
+Get used to researching and confirming small details that will make a huge differences.

-3. Third, open the [Glossary] in a new tab so you can reference it at any time.
-If you are unsure of any words used in this repository, just hop over and look it up.
+In this spirit, open up the [Glossary] in a new tab so you can reference it at any time during setup.
+If you're unsure or confused about the technologies or concepts I reference, just hop over to the Glossary and look it up.

+#### 3: Be Thorough & Methodical

+Finally, and perhaps most importantly, you **must** use methodical, step-by-step attention to detail.
+This is integral to a career in software engineering, but especially when setting up your environment, **doing these steps out of order can have long-lasting, code-breaking implications**.

 Let's dive in!

 <br>

+***

 ## INSTALLATIONS